Justice and compassion

 - Winter clothing (jackets, gloves, headgear)

-- Over-the-counter medications for flu, cold, and pain killers.
+- Over-the-counter medications for flu, cold, and pain killers (in plastic zip-lock bag with a list of contents).

 MLK Jr. Day of Service